 Porto Jofre

 There are quite a few accommodation options in Porto Jofre.
-From luxurious lodges with a private airstrip to campsites.
-Generally, all accommodation is full board, since there are no places to buy food.
-The cheapest option would be a campsite.
+From luxurious lodges with a private airstrip to basic campsites.
+Generally, all accommodations are full board, since there are no places to buy food.
+The most budget-friendly option would be a campsite.
 But we found the campsite quite expensive in comparison to other options and knew it would be uncomfortable with the heat.
-So we decided to pay a little bit more and stay at the Jaguar Ecological Reserve, which is a great option if you want to spot jaguars in the Pantanal on a budget.
+So we decided to pay a little bit more and stay at the Jaguar Ecological Reserve↗, which is a great option if you want to spot jaguars in the Pantanal on a budget.

 Do take into consideration that you’ll arrive later at the river than the people staying in Porto Jofre, and that you will stay out on the boat the whole day.
 If you stay in Porto Jofre you often get the choice to come back to the lodge for lunch and head out again in the afternoon.
 Since the Jaguar Ecological Reserve is too far away to go back for lunch, you won’t be offered this choice.
 You’ll have lunch at the boat and start heading back in the afternoon, generally a bit earlier than the other boats as well.